dsebastien/softwareArchitectureNotes/event-driven.md

     * add security, compliance, etc
     * provide optimizations & load balancing

-* command handlers
-  * validate the commands
-  * when allowed/accepted, commands modify the system state and 0..n events are be generated \(1 is common\)
-  * command handlers contain logic \(e.g., validation, security, auditing, ...\)
 * saga \(aka process manager\)
   * component that reacts to domain events in a cross-aggregate, eventually consistent manner \(time can also be a trigger\)
   * sagas are sometimes purely reactive and sometime represent workflows